 If one side claims the authorities are discouraging free speech and association, that isn’t a setback, it’s a call to arms and the prospect of a good fight.

+If that one side is still claiming that they are being prevented from exercising their civil rights, that’s not yet a travesty, just plain old whining, thinking everything should be easy street.
 The point is, if Malaysians are resourceful and smart enough, they can vanquish adversity, whether it is fighting poverty, provoking indifferent local governments to act or neutralising greedy property developers from continuing with that vulnerable high-rise condominium project.

 The old cliché “nothing comes easy” fits the human condition that Malaysians need to embrace urgently, especially the good part of the 27 million adult populace who can no longer take for granted that this country is exclusively theirs for the taking.